mechatroner/vscode_rainbow_csv/DEV_README.md

 * Show column info in statusline even when there are consistency issues, but highlight it in red/yellow

-* Try to use onDidChangeTextEditorVisibleRanges to redraw the decoration with rfc-aware colors.

 * Add feature to decorate separators with a transparent box or different color or something, see the opened issue.

-* Support dynamic dialects with quoted policies.

 * Consider speeding up autodetection by adding parse_rfc option.
 If it is false - we can only parse top N=10 lines and skip setting lint cache key until the actual lint.